Military/National Security Space Activities

 DOD also has programs that address the needs for space situational awareness (or space domain awareness), space control and counterspace capabilities, and operationally responsive space.

-The U.S. Space Force has a list of fact sheets describing its systems.
+The U.S. Space Force has a list of fact sheets describing some of its systems.

-Traditionally DOD has relied on a limited number of large, expensive satellites to fulfill its needs, but they pose high profile targets for adversaries.
-The notion of using groups (“constellations’) of many small satellites that collectively meet the need but are more difficult to defeat gained traction in the 2000s.
+The notion of using groups of many small satellites — “constellations” — that collectively meet the need, but are more difficult to defeat, started to gain traction in the early 2000s.
 Once referred to as a “disaggregated” architecture, more recently “proliferated” is the term used.
-The Defense Advanced Research Projects Agency (DARPA) and the Space Development Agency (SDA) are working on such groups of satellites in low Earth orbit (LEO) that are called pLEO for “proliferated LEO” constellations.
+The Defense Advanced Research Projects Agency (DARPA) and the U.S. Space Force, including the Space Development Agency (SDA), are working on such groups of satellites in low Earth orbit (LEO) that are called pLEO for “proliferated LEO” constellations.

-CREATION OF THE U.S. SPACE FORCE AND REESTABLISHMENT OF U.S SPACE COMMAND
+CREATION OF THE U.S. SPACE FORCE AND REESTABLISHMENT OF U.S SPACE COMMAND IN 2019

-DOD’s management of its space activities has been criticized for many years and various reorganizations tried.
+DOD’s management of its space activities has been criticized for decades and various reorganizations tried.
 Historically, the Air Force served as DOD’s “Executive Agent” for space.
 In October 2015, Deputy Secretary of Defense Robert Work created a new position of Principal DOD Space Adviser (PDSA) to be filled by the Secretary of the Air Force (SecAF), but representing the broader national security space community.
 SecAF Deborah Lee James was the first PDSA.
 She was succeeded in the Trump Administration as SecAF and PDSA by Heather Wilson.
 Congress abolished the PDSA position in the FY2018 National Defense Authorization Act (NDAA), however, as part of a broader effort to reorganize how DOD manages space activities.

 Both the House and the Senate see U.S. space assets increasingly vulnerable to attack by adversaries including China and Russia.
 In 2017, the House and Senate had very different solutions to reorganization that were considered as part of the debate over the FY2018 NDAA.
 Although they agreed to abolish the PDSA position, agreement could not be reached on a broader reorganization.
 The House wanted to create a Space Corps within the Air Force analogous to the Marine Corps within the Department of the Navy and the House-passed bill included that provision.
 By contrast, the Senate wanted to create a Chief Information Warfare Officer (CIWO) who would oversee space, cyberspace and information activities at DOD.
 In the end, in section 1601 of the NDAA, they agreed to mandate a study of options by the Deputy Secretary of Defense (DepSecDef) and another by an outside think tank.